-The HCEMBA program is designed for mid-career health care managers or for medical professionals preparing to make a transition to senior management positions.
+The HCMBA program is designed for mid-career health care managers or for medical professionals preparing to make a transition to senior management positions.
 Participants are expected to have significant work experience in a professional or managerial position.
 The admission process involves the following considerations:

-- 1.A personal interview with the director of the program during which past experience and accomplishments and potential for advancement and professional self-improvement are reviewed. - 2.A professional degree in any field from an accredited institution.
-Applicants whose undergraduate degree is not in business may be required to take one or more foundation courses in the areas of accounting or quantitative methods. - 3.Evidence through letters of reference that the applicant is capable of graduate study in business, and has the personal commitment and support of his organization necessary for successful completion of the program.

-4. Approval of the Admission Committee based on the documentation in support of the above three criteria.
+- A personal interview with the director of the program during which past experience and accomplishments and potential for advancement and professional self-improvement are reviewed. - A professional degree in any field from an accredited institution.
+Applicants whose undergraduate degree is not in business may be required to take one or more foundation courses in the areas of accounting or quantitative methods. - An acceptable score on the Graduate Management Admission Test (GMAT) is required of all candidates.
+The GMAT will be waived for candidates who have already received a masters or doctorate degree in another field and individuals earning a cumulative undergraduate GPA of 3.4 or better. - Evidence through letters of reference that the applicant is capable to undertake a challenging program of graduate study in business, and has the personal commitment and support of his organization necessary for successful completion of the program. - Approval of the Admission Committee based on the documentation in support of the above three criteria.